cjlee112/respectmail/README.rst

-Rerun the respectmail triage whenever you need to.
+Rerun the respectmail triage just before viewing your new incoming mail (using whatever IMAP client you like).

 Why Did I Start This?